Shriram2005/Shriram2005/README.md

 ### About Me

 I'm a passionate and dedicated third-year Computer Science student with a strong foundation in web development and a growing interest in Android development.
 My journey in technology began with web development, where I gained substantial experience through various projects.
-Recently, I've been exploring the world of mobile app development, specifically with Android, and I'm excited about the endless possibilities it offers.
+Recently, I've been exploring the world of mobile app development, specifically with Android, and I'm excited about the endless possibilities it offers

 ### Current Role